Mohammad-Baqer Majlesi

-He was buried next to his father in a family mausoleum located next to the Jameh Mosque of Isfahan.

 Early life and education

-Born in Isfahan in 1627, his father, Mulla Mohammad Taqi Majlesi (Majlesi-ye Awwal—Majlesi the First, 1594 -1660), was a cleric of the Ja'fari school.
-The genealogy of his family is sometimes traced back to Abu Noaym Ahmad ibn Abdallah Esfahani (d.
-1038), the author, among other works, of a History of Isfahan, entitled Zikr-i akhbar-i Isfahan.
-However, his first definitive, attested ancestor appears to be Kamal al-Din Darvish Mohammad ibn Hasan Ameli.
-Ameli, of Lebanese extraction, was the first scholar to propagate the science of Shia Hadith in Isfahan following the establishment and rise of the Safavids.
+Born in Isfahan in 1627, his father, Mulla Mohammad Taqi Majlesi (Majlesi-ye Awwal—Majlesi the First, 1594-1660), was a cleric of the Ja'fari school.

+The genealogy of his family can be traced back to Abu Noaym Ahmad ibn Abdallah Esfahani (d.
+1038), the author, of a History of Isfahan, entitled Zikr-i akhbar-i Isfahan.
+His first definitive ancestor however, appears to be Kamal al-Din Darvish Mohammad ibn Hasan Ameli, who was of Lebanese origin and the first scholar to propagate the Usul of Shia Hadith in Isfahan, following the establishment and rise of the Safavids.
 Ameli later adopted two nisbas, that is, Natanzi ("from Natanz") and Esfahani ("from Isfahan").

 Majlesi himself also used these nisbas and even signed some of his ijazat as "al-Esfahani al-Natanzi al-Ameli".
-Majlesi's father Mohammad Taqi was the first of the line to bear the epithet "Majlesi".
+Majlesi's father Mohammad Taqi was also the first of the line to bear the epithet "Majlesi".

 By the age of 25, Baqer Majlesi gained certification of riwāyat from Mulla Sadra to teach.
 He is said to have completed studies under 21 masters.
 He is reported to have trained 181 students to become masters themselves.

 Influence and beliefs

-In 1687, the Safavid emperor, Soltan Hoseyn, appointed Majlesi as the Shaykh al-Islām (Chief Religious Leader) in Isfahan, the capital of the Safavid Empire.
+In 1687, the Safavid emperor, Suleiman, appointed Majlesi as the Shaykh al-Islām (Chief Religious Leader) in Isfahan, the capital of the Safavid Empire.
 In this influential position, he was given a free hand by the Sultan to encourage and to punish as he saw fit.
 "The three inter-related areas in which Majlisi exerted his efforts were" the suppression of Sufism, philosophic views known as falsafah, which he claimed were contrary to Islam, and "the suppression of Sunnism and other religious groups."

 According to scholar Moojan Momen, Majlisi's era marked a breaking point, as he successfully undercut the influence of Sufism and philosophic rationalism in Shiism.
 "Up to the time of Majlisi, Shiism and Sufism were closely linked, and indeed Sufism had been a vehicle for pro-Shia sentiment among the Sunnis.
-Even the most eminent members of the Shii ulama in the preceding centuries had come under the influence of Sufiism."
-After the death of Majlisi, "this process continued among the succeeding generations of ulama" so that Sufism became "divorced from Shiism and ceased to influence the main stream of Shii development.
+Even the most eminent members of the Shi'i ulama in the preceding centuries had come under the influence of Sufism."

+After the death of Majlesi, "this process continued among the succeeding generations of ulama" so that Sufism became "divorced from Shiism and ceased to influence the mainstream of Shi'i development.
 Philosophy was also down-graded and ceased to be an important part of studies at the religious colleges."